nautechsystems/nautilus_trader/docs/getting_started/quick_start.md

 ```

 <!-- #region pycharm={"name": "#%% md\n"} -->
-## Configuing Backtests
+## Configuring Backtests

 Now that we have a trading strategy and data, we can run a backtest!
-Nautilus uses a `BacktestEngine`
+Nautilus uses a `BacktestNode`
-to configure and run backtests, and requires some setup.
+to run backtests, and requires some setup.
 This may seem a little complex at first,
-however this is necessary for the correctness that Nautilus strives for.
+however this is necessary for the capabilities that Nautilus strives for.

-To configure a `BacktestEngine`, we create an instance of a `BacktestRunConfig`, configuring the
+To configure a `BacktestNode`, we create an instance of a `BacktestRunConfig`, configuring the
 following (minimal) aspects of the backtest:
-- `data` - The input data we would like to perform the backtest on
+- `engine` - The engine for the backtest which will contain our strategies
 - `venues` - The simulated venues (exchanges or brokers) available in the backtest
-- `strategies` - The strategy or strategies we would like to run for the backtest
+- `data` - The input data we would like to perform the backtest on

 There are many more configurable features which will be described later in the docs, for now this will get us up and running.
 <!-- #endregion -->